AdobeDocs/cc-everywhere/src/pages/guides/changelog/index.md

 #### Unlocked new Edit Image v2 experience

-- [**`CCEverywhere.module.editImage()`**](../../v4/sdk/src/workflows/3p/ModuleWorkflow/classes/ModuleWorkflow.md): Introduced a new Edit Image v2 experience, rearchitected to deliver significantly improved performance and a better user experience.
+- [**`CCEverywhere.module.editImage()`**](../../v4/sdk/src/workflows/3p/ModuleWorkflow/classes/ModuleWorkflow.md): Introduced a [new Edit Image v2 experience](../concepts/edit-image-v2.md), rearchitected to deliver significantly improved performance and a better user experience.

   **Key Features:**

   - **Reduced load times** in the range of 35% to 50%.
   - **Reduced memory consumption** by 35%.
   - **New modular UI** with improved user experience and implementation of the new Adobe Spectrum 2 design system.

   The new Edit Image v2 experience is available now, with no additional configuration required.
-Check out our [this page](../concepts/edit-image-v2.md) to learn more.
+Check out our [Edit Image v2](../concepts/edit-image-v2.md) page to learn more.

+#### Custom Community Wall

+- [**`CCEverywhere.TextToImageAppConfig.communityWallConfig`**](../../v4/shared/src/types/module/AppConfig.types/interfaces/TextToImageAppConfig.md#properties): Added a new `communityWallConfig` property to allow host applications to **populate the Community Wall with custom images** instead of Firefly's default assets.

+  Please refer to the [this section](../concepts/generate-image-v2.md#custom-community-wall) of the Generate Image v2 page for the implementation details.

 ## [4.28.19] 2025-05-05